VITA last update May 19, 2024

 Facebook page: https://www.facebook.com/richard.stapleton.397

 Wrote the first syllabus for the computer-based Management Information Systems course at Georgia Southern and supervised its incorporation into the curriculum and course catalog in 1971.
-I was the only teacher of MIS in the business school from 1971-1978 laying the groundwork for MIS study at Georgia Southern
+Was the only teacher of MIS in the business school from 1971-1978 laying the groundwork for MIS study at Georgia Southern

-Operations Management I was the only operations management teacher in the Georgia Southern business school from 1970-1978.
+Was the only operations management (originally called production management) teacher in the Georgia Southern business school from 1970-1978.
 Taught Production I and added Production II to the curriculum, which led to the creation of the operations management emphasis area in the College of Business Administration

-Added the capstone case method business policy course to the undergraduate core curriculum for all majors of the business school in 1971, enabling the Georgia Southern business school in 1974 to achieve accreditation by the AACSB, the American Association of Collegiate Schools of Business, the highest academic accrediting association in the business field in the United States.
-I was the only teacher of business policy and strategy using the case method in the undergraduate business curriculum at Georgia Southern during 1970-2005, teaching approximately four case method business policy courses per year
+Added the capstone case method Business Policy course to the undergraduate core curriculum for all majors in the business school in 1971, enabling the Georgia Southern business school in 1974 to achieve accreditation by the AACSB, the American Association of Collegiate Schools of Business, the highest academic accrediting association in the business field in the United States.
+Was the only teacher of Business Policy using the case method in the undergraduate business curriculum at Georgia Southern during 1970-2005, teaching approximately four case method Business Policy courses per year

 Founded the teaching of entrepreneurship at Georgia Southern.
 Wrote the syllabus for the first entrepreneurship course in 1987.
 Taught most entrepreneurship courses offered during 1987-2005, all with the case method

-Supervised approximately 350 Small Business Institute student teams consulting with area small businesses during 1974-2005.
+Supervised approximately 350 Small Business Institute student teams consulting with and writing cases about area small businesses during 1974-2005.
 Served as the Small Business Institute Director during 1987-2005.
-Supervised students producing approximately ten SBI cases per year funded by the US Small Business Administration at $500 per case during 1974-1992, at which the SBA discontinued funding the SBI program because of decisions of the Clinton Administration.
-Served as the SBI Director at Georgia Southern during 1987-2005
+Supervised students producing approximately ten SBI cases per year funded by the US Small Business Administration at $500 per case during 1974-1992, at which time the SBA discontinued funding the national SBI program because of decisions of the Clinton Administration in their program led by vice president Al Gore to balance the USian federal budget, for the first and only time in recent memory, probably not a good idea in the case of the SBI program, regardless of balancing the USian federal budget, since those SBI cases were also borrowers of money guaranteed or directly loaned by the Small Business Administration, and the student consulting and recommendations in some cases helped them pay their loans back, making the $500 per SBI case outlay a good investment by the Federal government, probably generating more Federal revenue than it cost, possibly the only such investment the Federal government ever made.
+Served as the SBI Director at Georgia Southern from 1992-2005 without SBA funding, still participating in National Small Business Institute Director’s Association programs

-Supervised Hartie Cliatt, Reagie Eakin, and Scott Johnson, a Georgia Southern Small Business Institute team, runner-up winners of the national 1992 Case of the Year case research and writing contest conducted by the US Small Business Administration, competing with some 3,000 undergraduate SBI teams at some 500 Small Business Institutes at colleges and universities throughout the US.
-The team was recognized and presented undergraduate Runner-Up in the Nation awards by Erskine Bowles, national SBA Director, at the Annual 1992 Small Business Week luncheon, Washington, D.C.
+Supervised Hartie Cliatt, Reagie Eakin, and Scott Johnson, a Georgia Southern Small Business Institute team, runner-up winners of the National 1992 Case of the Year case research and writing contest conducted by the US Small Business Administration, competing with some 2,000 undergraduate SBI teams at some 500 Small Business Institutes at colleges and universities throughout the US.
+The team was recognized and presented undergraduate Runner-Up in the Nation awards by Erskine Bowles, national SBA Director, at the 1992 Annual Small Business Week luncheon, Washington, D.C.

-Founded the Entrepreneurship/Small Business (E/SB) emphasis area at Georgia Southern in 1987, which has become one of the most successful emphasis areas in the College of Business Administration to the present time, now known as the Center for Entrepreneurial Learning and Leadership.
+Founded the Entrepreneurship/Small Business (E/SB) emphasis area at Georgia Southern in 1987, now known as the Center for Entrepreneurial Learning and Leadership.
 Developed the E/SB area and taught all courses required for the emphasis from 1987 to 2001, three courses per year, all with the case method

-I conducted research and writing during 1990-2000 that resulted in Georgia Southern adding study production, learning production, and expected grades questions to the student evaluation form used campus-wide in all departments and schools.
-These questions were formally adopted by Georgia Southern in 2000.
+Conducted research and writing during 1990-2000 that resulted in Georgia Southern adding study production, learning production, and expected grades questions to the student evaluation form used campus-wide in all departments and schools.
+These questions were formally adopted by Georgia Southern in 2000

-“Optimizing the Fairness of Student Evaluations” has by now in 2018 been cited in 75 refereed professional journal articles in several academic disciplines, including citations in recent years, proving the article has been read and used by serious professors and researchers concerned about grade inflation and the problem of fairly evaluating teaching productivity among teachers.
+“Optimizing the Fairness of Student Evaluations” has by now (April 15, 2024) been cited in 89 refereed professional journal articles in several academic disciplines, including 21 citations since 2021, proving the article is still being read and cited as a reference in refereed professional journals

 FORMAL EDUCATION